Archerfield, Queensland: Geography

 Archerfield is bounded by Oxley Creek to the west and by Beaudesert Road to the east.

 Archerfield is a sparsely populated suburb, with most of the land being occupied by Archerfield Airport in the centre and south-west of the suburb.
 Most of the rest of the suburb is industrial except for two residential areas, one in the north of the suburb and one in the east.

 Climate

 On 8 August 1995, as southern Queensland experienced a severe cold snap, a temperature of 0 degrees was recorded in Archerfield.
-On 4 January 2014, the suburb recorded a maximum temperature of 42.4 degrees, just under the record maximum set in 1940.